Providence Bruins

-The Providence Bruins are a professional ice hockey team in the American Hockey League (AHL), and are the primary development team for the Boston Bruins of the National Hockey League (NHL).
-They play at the Amica Mutual Pavilion in Providence, Rhode Island.
+The Providence Bruins are a professional ice hockey team based in Providence, Rhode Island.
+They are the American Hockey League (AHL) affiliate of the Boston Bruins of the National Hockey League (NHL).
+They play at the Amica Mutual Pavilion.

 History

 The Providence Bruins began operation for the start of the 1992–93 AHL season after Providence mayor Buddy Cianci negotiated a deal with the owners of the Maine Mariners franchise, Frank DuRoss and Ed Anderson, to relocate their club.
 The move saw AHL hockey return to Providence for the first time since the Providence Reds, a founding member of the AHL, left town in 1977.